QuaSi-Software/Documentation/docs/sodele_overview.md

 ## Data basis and limitations

-SoDeLe supports EnergyPlus weather files (`.epw`) and DWD weather files (`.dat`) from the German Weather Service climate consulting module, available [here](https://kunden.dwd.de/obt/index.jsp).
+SoDeLe supports EnergyPlus weather files (`.epw`) and DWD weather files (`.dat`) from the German Weather Service climate consulting module, available [here](https://kunden.dwd.de/obt/).
 Weather files are preprocessed internally before the pvlib calculation is performed, including time-stamp handling and, for DWD files, calculation of direct normal irradiance.

-PV module and inverter parameters are read from public pvlib-compatible databases, including the CEC database from the System Advisor Model by NREL and data provided with pvlib.
+PV module and inverter parameters are read from public pvlib-compatible databases, including the CEC database from the [System Advisor Model (SAM) by NREL](https://github.com/NREL/SAM/tree/develop/deploy/libraries) and data provided with [pvlib](https://github.com/pvlib/pvlib-python/tree/main/pvlib/data).
 For scripted workflows, the internal database names must be used exactly.

 Relevant modelling limitations are:

 - shading is not modelled,
 - the simulation time step is determined by the weather file, typically one hour,
 - result quality depends on the weather file, module entry, inverter entry, and electrical configuration,
-- facade-mounted PV systems can be sensitive to weather-data conventions and diffuse-radiation assumptions.
+- facade-mounted PV systems can be sensitive to weather-data conventions and diffuse-radiation assumptions (applies to all PV simulation tools).

 Detailed instructions are provided in the [SoDeLe User Manual](sodele_user_manual.md).